DavidL-H/nz_enzyme_stability/README.md

 DONE

 Step 2
- - ID the wt enzyme/protein in each group
+ - ID the 'wt' enzyme/protein in each group
- - Find single mutations deletion in these groups
+ - Find single mutations deletion, insertions in these groups
  - Make derivatives of the .pdb file of the WT, using pymol mutagenesis wizard
  - Transform 3d structures into 2d images: contact maps
  - Transform 3d structures into graphs: residue interaction networks